 Integrate into Project Life Cycle

 Regardless of your development methodology, integrate accessibility throughout the project from early planning to final deployment.
-This may by accomplished by comprehensive evaluations at key milestones, or more light-weight reviews following each sprint.
+This may be accomplished by comprehensive evaluations at key milestones, or more lightweight reviews following each sprint.
 Start early in the process to reduce the risk of being constrained by early design decisions that become expensive to change later in the project.
 Promote accessibility within the team as a positive challenge to encourage creative thinking of accessible solutions.

 Key actions